department-of-veterans-affairs/va.gov-team/products/find-a-va-form/e-application/Pilot_Pitch.md

 ### Background

-The use of paper/PDF forms by Veterans and their beneficiaries for determining eligibility, applying for and managing changes related to VA benefits is increasingly out-of-step with key Federal Government modernization initiatitives and mandates, including:
+The use of paper/PDF forms by Veterans and their beneficiaries for determining eligibility, applying for and managing changes related to VA benefits is increasingly out-of-step with key Federal Government modernization and security initiatitives, including:

 - The 21st Century Integrated Digital Experience Act, otherwise known as 21st Century IDEA, was signed into law in December 2018.
 The Act requires all executive branch agencies to: